-In this model, the transmission company supplies unbundled transmission-access services to nonutility generators and utility-owned generation companies, and unbundled transmission services to rural cooperatives, municipally-owned utilities, investor-owned distribution companies, large-volume industrial customers, and cooperatives of retail customers.
+In this model, the transmission company supplies unbundled transmissionaccess services to nonutility generators and utility-owned generation companies, and unbundled transmission services to rural cooperatives, municipally-owned utilities, investor-owned distribution companies, large-volume industrial customers, and cooperatives of retail customers.
 The transmission company is a monopolist, and as a result, its customers cannot go to other sources for the transmission-access and transmission services they require.
 Therefore, the transmission company has a conflict of interest when it is owned by the utility.

 Traditionally, an electric power utility owned facilities that permitted it to generate, transmit, and distribute electricity to its retail customers, and to generate and transmit electricity to its wholesale customers.
 Its retail and wholesale customers did not buy the utility's generation, transmission, and distribution services separately.
 Instead, they purchased bundled wholesale or retail services.
 Obviously, wholesale power was cheaper than retail power because the utility did not have to incur any distribution costs.
 Now, as long as the utility continues to own transmission and distribution facilities, it has to sell unbundled transmission and distribution services to its competitors.
-Its wholesale competitors are the rural cooperatives and municipallyowned utilities that compete with the utility-owned distribution companies.
-Its generation competitors are the nonutility generators that compete with the utility-owned generation companies.
+Its wholesale competitors are the rural cooperatives and municipally-owned utilities that compete with the utility-owned distribution companies.
+Its generation companies.

-13 The transmission service under discussion is the transportation of electric power through a utility-dominated transmission grid or a utility-owned transmission network to the distribution gateways of the buyers of wholesale electric power.
+7 The transmission service under discussion is the transportation of electric power through a utility-dominated transmission grid or a utility-owned transmission network to the distribution gateways of the buyers of wholesale electric power.